 What do May Day baskets mean?

-A May Day basket is just a way to let someone know that you are thinking of them!
+A May Day baskets meaning is just a way to let someone know that you are thinking of them!

 According to NPR: